markets/awesome-ruby/README.md

 * [Perpetuity](https://github.com/jgaskins/perpetuity) - Persistence gem for Ruby objects using the Data Mapper pattern.
 * [ROM](https://github.com/rom-rb/rom) - Ruby Object Mapper (ROM) is an experimental Ruby library with the goal to provide powerful object mapping capabilities without limiting the full power of your datastore.
 * [Sequel](https://github.com/jeremyevans/sequel) - Sequel is a simple, flexible, and powerful SQL database access toolkit for Ruby.
+* [Redis-Objects](https://github.com/nateware/redis-objects) - Redis Objects provides a Rubyish interface to Redis, by mapping Redis data types to Ruby objects, via a thin layer over the redis gem.

 ## ORM/ODM Extensions